INSaFLU/INSaFLU/README.md

 ```

-Add your name to manage list:
+Add your name to manage list, to obtain permissions to change SGE configurations:

 ```
 $ sudo qconf -am <your name>